 The Oldest Profession

 There has always been a debate about what is truly the world’s “oldest profession.”
 The classic argument is for prostitution, based on a book where Rudyard Kipling coined the phrase in 1889.
-However, the real claim to fame would be for such professions as hunter, tailor, farmer and builder.
+However, the real claim to fame would be for such professions as farmer, builder, and tailor.
 Certainly the need for food, shelter and clothing has always been at the base of Maslow’s Hierarchy.

 I would make the argument that the profession of change management agent is the oldest recorded professional vocation.
 I base this claim on the historical fact that the first known authored writing was by the Sumerian priestess Enheduanna in the 23rd Century BC, who said, “What I have done here no one has done before.”
 Now we don’t know exactly what she did or why, but she certainly changed something and wanted to write about it.